turtl/www/contributing/index.md

   writing functions that take a `function(err, res) {}` callback, please make use of a promise instead, unless there is a specific documented reason for not doing so.

+#### Third-party libraries

+Turtl strives to use *as little third-party code as possible* in its front-end clients.
+The reason for this is that each library that *is* included has to be vetted for possible security leaks.

+For this reason, if you do feel a third-party library would suit the project, please note this in your pull request.
+Put your third-party libraries directly into the source tree and version them.
+If the third-party library makes any kind of AJAX calls, form posts, writes any scripts to &lt;head&gt;, or makes any other outbound connection, there is a very good chance your changes will not be merged.

+Dependency management tools like bower/npm/etc are not to be used or included in the javascript-based projects.
+Note that we do use npm to power some aspects of the build system (lessc, handlebars, postcss, etc) but under no cirumcstances does it download code to be included in the app itself.

+Please note that third-party libraries included in Turtl cannot be licensed copyleft (eg, GPLv3).
+This prevents us from relicensing Turtl, for instance if we want to release an app in the Apple iOS store.
+MIT/BSD licenses are strongly favored, but others will be considered on a case-by-case basis.

+Please make sure any third-party code you include contains the license it uses in its source file(s).

 ### Common lisp